HNorlen/iot-docs/monitoring/index.md

 ### IBM Common Services

-As of version 1.9.0 of the IBM Common Services monitoring service (https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html) the Prometheus instance is provided by the Red Hat OpenShift tech preview mentioned above.
+As of version 1.9.0 of the IBM Common Services monitoring service (https://www.ibm.com/support/knowledgecenter/SSHKN6/monitoring/landing_monitoring.html) the Prometheus instance is provided by the Red Hat OpenShift tech preview that is mentioned previously.

-If you have an existing IBM Common Services monitoring service then this will work as long as it is able to watch for ServiceMonitor resources in the IoT namespace.
+If you have an existing IBM Common Services monitoring service, then that service works as long as it is able to watch for ServiceMonitor resources in the IoT namespace.

-## 3. Grafana Setup
+## 3. Grafana setup

 ### Red Hat Grafana Operator

-The following provides details on how to install and cofigure the [Grafana Operator](https://operatorhub.io/operator/grafana-operator) Red Hat via the OperatorHub into the `openshift-user-workload-monitoring` project.
+The following examples otlines how to install and configure the [Grafana Operator](https://operatorhub.io/operator/grafana-operator) on Red Hat via the OperatorHub into the `openshift-user-workload-monitoring` project.

-From the OpenShift UI navigate to the Operators->OperatorHub and search for the "Grafana Operator" provided by Red Hat.
-Install the operator into the `openshift-user-workload-monitoring` namepsace.
+From the OpenShift UI, navigate to **Operators->OperatorHub** and search for the "Grafana Operator" that is provided by Red Hat.
+Install the operator into the `openshift-user-workload-monitoring` namespace.

-Once the operator is installed update the grafana operators yaml file, via the yaml tab after clicking on the operator, to add the following:
+After the operator installation completes, update the Grafana operators yaml file, via the yaml tab after clicking the operator to add the following:

 ```
 args: